-Weaker candidates often omitted full stops, particularly in informal texts and emails.
-Correct punctuation is required in all responses, even in informal situations.
+Weaker candidates often lost marks due to punctuation errors, with comma errors the most common.
+Teaching and preparation should cover when commas are needed in sentences and that they should not be used in place of full stops (comma splicing).
 Candidates should also take care with handwriting, as poorly formed letters may appear to be upper case when lower case is required, and vice versa.